-This prospectus relates to the offer and resale from time to time by the selling stockholders of (i) up to 49,734,570 shares of Common Stock, constituting approximately 86% of our issued and outstanding Common Stock as of July 24, 2023, which consists of (a) up to 42,833,755 shares of Common Stock issued in connection with the Closing at an equity consideration value of \$10.00 per share by certain of the selling stockholders named in this prospectus, (b) up to 18,750 shares of Common Stock that are issuable upon the exercise of the Private Placement Warrants at an exercise price of \$11.50 per share, which were originally issued in a private placement as part of ROCG's private units at a price of \$10.00 per private unit in connection with the ROCG IPO, by certain of the selling stockholders named in this prospectus, (c) up to 37,500 shares of Common Stock issued at the Closing upon the separation of the private units, which were originally issued in a private placement of private units at a price of \$10.00 per private unit in connection with the ROCG IPO, by certain of the selling stockholders named in this prospectus, (d) up to 41,999 shares of Common Stock underlying the Legacy 2018 Options, with exercise prices of \$0.69 and \$2.57 per share, as applicable, by certain of the selling stockholders named in this prospectus, (e) up to 118,021 shares of Common Stock issued to Roth Capital pursuant to the BCMA Termination Agreement, in consideration for the termination of the Business Combination Marketing Agreement, dated as of August 5, 2021, between Roth Capital and ROCG, (f) up to 1,230,000 shares of Common Stock that were originally issued to the Sponsors in the form of founder shares prior to the ROCG IPO at a price of approximately \$0.009 per share, and (g) up to 5,454,545 shares of Common Stock issuable in connection with the exercise of the Convertible Note held by L1 Energy, as further described in the section entitled "The Convertible Promissory Note," at a conversion price of \$9.17 per share, and (ii) up to 18,750 Private Placement Warrants, which were originally issued in a private placement as part of ROCG's private units at a price of \$10.00 per private unit in connection with the ROCG IPO, by certain of the selling stockholders named in this prospectus.
+This prospectus relates to the offer and resale from time to time by the selling stockholders of (i) up to 49,734,570 shares of Common Stock, which consists of (a) up to 42,833,755 shares of Common Stock issued in connection with the Closing at an equity consideration value of \$10.00 per share by certain of the selling stockholders named in this prospectus, (b) up to 18,750 shares of Common Stock that are issuable upon the exercise of the Private Placement Warrants at an exercise price of \$11.50 per share, which were originally issued in a private placement as part of ROCG's private units at a price of \$10.00 per private unit in connection with the ROCG IPO, by certain of the selling stockholders named in this prospectus, (c) up to 37,500 shares of Common Stock issued at the Closing upon the separation of the private units, which were originally issued in a private placement of private units at a price of \$10.00 per private unit in connection with the ROCG IPO, by certain of the selling stockholders named in this prospectus, (d) up to 41,999 shares of Common Stock underlying the Legacy 2018 Options, with exercise prices of \$0.69 and \$2.57 per share, as applicable, by certain of the selling stockholders named in this prospectus, (e) up to 118,021 shares of Common Stock issued to Roth Capital pursuant to the BCMA Termination Agreement, in consideration for the termination of the Business Combination Marketing Agreement, dated as of August 5, 2021, between Roth Capital and ROCG, (f) up to 1,230,000 shares of Common Stock that were originally issued to the Sponsors in the form of founder shares prior to the ROCG IPO at a price of approximately \$0.009 per share, and (g) up to 5,454,545 shares of Common Stock issuable in connection with the exercise of the Convertible Note held by L1 Energy, as further described in the section entitled "The Convertible Promissory Note," (ii) up to 18,750 Private Placement Warrants, which were originally issued in a private placement as part of ROCG's private units at a price of \$10.00 per private unit in connection with the ROCG IPO, by certain of the selling stockholders named in this prospectus.

-For example, based on the closing price of our Common Stock of \$26.01 on July 24, 2023, the Sponsors may experience potential profit of up to \$26.00 per share of Common Stock, or \$31,980,000.00 in the aggregate, based on the Sponsors' initial purchase price of shares of Common Stock in the form of founder shares prior to the ROCG IPO at a price of approximately \$0.009 per share.
-See the section entitled "Information Related to the Offered Securities" for additional information on the potential profits the other selling stockholders may experience.
+Based on the closing price of our Common Stock of \$17.98 on June 21, 2023, the Sponsors may experience potential profit of up to \$17.97 per share of Common Stock based on the Sponsors' initial purchase price of shares of Common Stock in the form of founder shares prior to the ROCG IPO at a price of approximately \$0.009 per share.

-Public stockholders may not be able to experience the same positive rates of return on securities they purchase due to the low price at which the Sponsor purchased shares of our Common Stock and Warrants.
+Public stockholders may not be able to experience the same positive rates of return on securities they purchase due to the low price at which the Sponsor purchased shares of our Common Stock and Warrants

-Warrants will become exercisable for Company common stock, which would increase the number of shares eligible for resale in the public market and result in dilution to our stockholders
+Warrants will become exercisable for Company common stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.